Qrauli/Page-Stream-Segmentation-of-Business-Documents/README.md

 # Page-Stream-Segmentation-of-Business-Documents
 Bachelor thesis project developing a PSS System with a multi-modal neural network.
-A sufficiently powerful Nvidia graphics card is needed to run the model.
-If not available refer to the Google Colab section.

 ## Run API
 The API is available as a docker container.
 Docker has to be installed to use the container.